ipc-sim/ipc-toolkit/docs/source/tutorial/getting_started.rst

             dhat = 1e-3

-            collision_constraints = ipctk.CollisionConstraints()
+            collisions = ipctk.Collisions()
-            collision_constraints.build(collision_mesh, vertices, dhat)
+            collisions.build(collision_mesh, vertices, dhat)

-This will automatically use a spatial data structure to perform a broad-phase culling and then perform a narrow-phase culling by computing distances (discarding any constraint with a distance :math:`> \hat{d}`).
+This will automatically use a spatial data structure to perform a broad-phase culling and then perform a narrow-phase culling by computing distances (discarding any collision candidates with a distance :math:`> \hat{d}`).

-Contact Potential
+Barrier Potential
 ^^^^^^^^^^^^^^^^^

-Now we can compute the contact potential using the ``CollisionConstraints``.
+Now we can compute the barrier potential using the ``BarrierPotential`` class.

 .. md-tab-set::